- SEND Local Offer

 Stage 3: Interventions led by trained members of the support staff

 - The aim of these sessions is to consolidate and reinforce what has been taught in class.
 Interventions are set, monitored and supported by the class teacher.
-Sessions are taught by a Teaching Assistant or Learning Mentor.
+Sessions are taught by a Learning Support Assistant or a member of our Senior Leadership Team.

 - A child receiving extra support may be placed on SEN support and on the school’s SEN register.
 This will be done with parental consent.
 This means that they have been formally identified as needing extra support.